unaml/in3120-2023/science-fair.md

 For IN4120 students the course will end the semester with a science fair.
 Participation in the science fair is mandatory for IN4120 students, and distinguishes IN4120 from IN3120.
 You don’t get a grade but will have to participate and pass to be allowed to take the final exam.

 Students are divided into groups of 2 people.
 You can self-organize and find a partner, or you can have a partner randomly assigned.
 Please let me know by the abovementioned deadline if you have self-organized and with whom, otherwise I will apply my mad matchmaking skillz and pair you up with a partner.
+(If you want to form a 1- or 3-person group for some reason, argue your case and let me know.
+I can make exceptions to the rule.)

 Each group should prepare a 10-15 minute long presentation on a selected topic.
 The presentation will be given to the rest of the class including IN3120 students.
 Groups can self-organize and pick their own topic, under the following conditions: